LiteObject/chrome-lan-share/README.md

 ## Security
 - Only exchange SDP with trusted devices.
 - This demo does not include authentication — for production, add pairing tokens or passcodes and encryption.

+## Troubleshooting
+- **“Receiving failed: missing metadata.
+Requested peer to resend.”** — The receiver saw file data before the header (usually after a cancel or network blip).
+The sender will stop automatically; resend the file once both sides show idle progress.
+- If progress counts race far past the expected file size, reload the extension (`chrome://extensions/` → **Reload**) to ensure both peers have the latest code.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.